 The Second Sino-Japanese war was brutal, with Japan ravaging China.
-Many lives were lost on both sides, but the strangest loss was that of the Nanking Battalion.
+Many lives were lost on both sides, but the strangest loss was that of the Nanjing Battalion.
 This battalion of Chinese soldiers simply vanished and there is still no consensus on what exactly happened to them.

-In December 1937, the battalion of 3,000 Chinese soldiers was assigned to a two mile stretch of land around Nanking.
+In December 1937, the battalion of 3,000 Chinese soldiers was assigned to a two mile stretch of land around Nanjing.
 The Japanese had taken the city and the soldiers were charged with preventing the enemy fighters from getting out of it.
 Their main focus was a bridge on the Yangtze River which they needed to defend.

 The evening of December 9, 1937, the commander of the battalion, Li Fu Sien, went to bed as normal after seeing to his troops.
 He had ensured that the troops were dug in for the night and that soldiers had been placed on watch.
 On the morning of December 10, he would be woken by an aide with some disturbing news.

 The news was that the defensive line was not responding to any signals or calls.
 A team was formed to investigate the silence.
 When they arrived at the defensive line’s position, they found it had been abandoned completely.